XLYN529/Tesla_Proximity_Alert/README.md

 ## ❗ **Notes and Limitations**

 - Only works if your Tesla is online (not asleep).
-Script will attempt to wake it if needed.
+The script will attempt to wake it if needed.
 - Email-to-SMS gateways depend on your carrier and may have limits/delays.
 - All secrets should be in `.env` and **never committed to git**.
-- For production use, consider adding error handling and logging.

----

-## 📜 **License**

-MIT License (or add your own license here).

 ---